123manju900/Stock_sentiment_Techananalytics/README.md

 ---

 ## **7. Sentiment Propagation**
-- **Objective**: Propagate sentiment across connected nodes in the graph.
+- To propagate sentiment across connected nodes in the graph.
 - **Steps**:
 - Nodes without sentiment inherited an average sentiment from their neighbors.
 - **Code**: